FEATURED CREDIT CARDS

 What is the Chase 5/24 Rule?

-The 5/24 rule is an internal policy at Chase that typically results in an automatic denial if you have opened five or more new credit card accounts (from any bank, not just Chase) in the last 24 months.
+The 5/24 rule is an internal Chase policy that usually leads to an automatic denial if you have opened five or more new credit card accounts (from any bank, not just Chase) in the last 24 months.

-• Counting Cards: This rule counts most consumer credit cards reported on your personal credit report (including store cards like Gap or Macy's).
+• Counting Cards: Most consumer credit cards reported on your credit report count, including store cards like Gap or Macy’s.

-• Excluded Cards: Most business cards (except Capital One and Discover), debit cards, and credit lines (like personal loans) generally do not count toward the 5/24 limit.
+• Excluded Cards: Most business cards (except Capital One and Discover), debit cards, and personal loans typically do not count toward the 5/24 limit.

 How to Check Your 5/24 Status

-The best way to determine if you are 5/24 is to check your credit reports from all three major bureaus (Experian, Equifax, TransUnion) and manually count how many new accounts have a recent open date.
+To determine your 5/24 status, review your credit reports from all three major bureaus (Experian, Equifax, TransUnion) and count how many new accounts have opened in the past 24 months.

-The Chase 5/24 rule is the single most important factor when applying for the Chase Freedom Unlimited® card.
-To maximize your approval odds, ensure you are below the 5/24 threshold before submitting your application.
+The Chase 5/24 rule is the single most important factor when applying for the Chase Freedom Unlimited®.
+To maximize approval odds, make sure you are below the 5/24 threshold before applying.

-For a full guide on the card’s benefits, rewards, and application process, view our main guide: Chase Freedom Unlimited® Review: $0 Annual Fee and Strong Cash Back Rewards.
+For a full guide on the card’s benefits, rewards, and application process, see our main guide: Chase Freedom Unlimited® Review: $0 Annual Fee and Strong Cash Back Rewards.

 Ready to apply?